18F/handbook/docs/policies/travel/travel-guide-1-authorization.md

 ## 6. Forward your approval email.
-Once you have all necessary approvals, and only then, please forward your approval email to [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov).
+Once you have all necessary approvals, and only then, please forward your approval email to [civicactionstravelauths@gsa.gov](mailto:civicactionstravelauths@gsa.gov).

 **Are you traveling in the next 3 days?**